Friedrich Merz: Conflicts in the Middle East

-In August 2025, Merz announced that Germany won’t authorize any exports of military equipment to Israel that could be used in Gaza “until further notice” in response to the decision by Netanyahu’s Cabinet to take over Gaza City.
+In August 2025, Merz announced that Germany would not authorize any exports of military equipment to Israel that could be utilized in Gaza, citing the decision by Netanyahu's Cabinet to assume control of Gaza City and stating that the export restrictions would remain in place "until further notice."
 Merz's decision was criticized by some German politicians.
 In September 2025, Merz said that Germany stands "firmly" on Israel's side, but its military operations in Gaza are "disproportionate".
-He also said that Germany does not plan to recognize a Palestinian state and does not consider the situation in Gaza to be genocide.
+He also stated that Germany does not plan and is opposed to recognizing a Palestinian state, and does not consider the current situation of the Palestinian people under the ongoing Israeli invasion of the Gaza Strip to be a genocide.